-“Yes, daddy” I cringe as the words come out, he was a bastard to me now, just like the others.
-My senior year was when the breakdown occurred, that year my father went from my hero to my betrayer all in a matter of a split second.
-I closed the door behind me groaning as the air finally fills my lungs and the tense, hostile atmosphere now left to guard the door from the inside.
+“Yes, Daddy.”
+I cringed as the words come out, he was a bastard to me now, just like the others.
+My senior year was when the breakdown occurred that year, my father went from my hero to my betrayer all in a matter of a split second.
+I closed the door behind me, groaning painfully as the air finally fills my lungs and the tense, hostile atmosphere, now left to guard the door from the inside.

 “How could you stay with him after what he has done?”
 My tone was set to hurt, why?
-Because I hurt, after all these years and they pretend like nothing has happened, like they are the picture perfect family.
-No wonder my life was so messed up and I couldn’t keep my shit together.
+Because I hurt.
+After all these years and they pretend like nothing has happened, as though they are the picture perfect family.
+No wonder my life was so messed up, and I couldn’t keep my shit together.